David Warner now a candidate for captaincy after Cricket Australia alters player policy

 Warner was cast as the key villain in the “Sandpaper-gate” ball-tampering scandal against South Africa in 2018, having conspired with then-skipper Smith and Cameron Bancroft to alter the ball during the third Test in Cape Town.

-Like Warner, Smith was also banned for a year but his leadership sanction only lasted two years.
+Like Warner, Smith was banned from playing for a year but his leadership sanction only lasted two years.

+Both players bounced back to reclaim their place in the national side across all three formats of the game.